jarm111/weather-app-coding-task/README.md

 # Weather App Coding Task

-Weather App created with React using data from OpenWeatherMap API.
+Weather App made with React using data from [OpenWeather API](https://openweathermap.org/api).
 A coding task for an interview.
-Shows weather forecast for 4 cities in Finland.
+Shows weather forecast for four cities in Finland.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).